-According to Amrop’s 2016 report: Digitization on Boards, an absence of digital literacy and digitally innovative thinking spans the 110 largest stock listed companies in Europe and North America.
-Only four have an official technology/digital committee, and just 5% of Board Members in non-technology companies have digital competencies.
-Even digital-critical sectors are under-equipped.
+In 2016 an Amrop report: Digitization on Boards, found an absence of digital literacy and digitally innovative thinking in the 110 largest stock listed companies in Europe and North America.
+Only four had an official technology/digital committee, and just 5% of Board Members in non-technology companies had digital competencies.
+Even digital-critical sectors were under-equipped.
+The third edition of our report, published in 2019, reveals that the digital picture is still out of focus and multiple questions still surround its purpose and implementation.

 Digitization Can be a Frustrating Race